What Type of Specialized Insurance Do Life Science Companies Need?

 Life sciences is a rapidly growing field and shows no signs of slowing down.
 In 2020, the estimated market size for companies offering life science analytics was $7.7 billion.
 By the end of 2021, it's expected to reach $8.3 billion.
 Some health and wellness startups have seen massive growth over the last three years, including a couple of companies with more than 3,000% revenue increases.

-Startups have pushed forward into new territory to overcome challenges presented by the pandemic, and investors continue to see the value in companies offering digital health services.
+Startups have pushed forward into new territory to overcome challenges presented by the pandemic, and investors continue to see the value in companies offering HealthTech services.
 However, operating on the cutting edge comes with many risks.
 Handling sensitive client data, offering medical advice, testing new drugs, or developing new treatments all expose you to massive liability.
 These conditions present unique risks for the life science industry, which require unique insurance coverage tailored to the company.
 Below, we discuss common questions for life science startups on mitigating their largest risks.

 The nature of the industry means that your business insurance policies will look different from that of a software as a service (SaaS) company specializing in cloud storage, for example.